olcf/olcf-user-docs/software/profiling/TAU.rst

 .. image:: /images/tau_mpi_sort_time.png
    :align: center

 - Right click on the label (node 0, node 1, max, etc.), and then select "Show Context Event Window" (with callpath activated).
-Then we can see various calls from where they were executed, how many times and various information
+We can then see various calls from where they were executed, how many times, and other various information.

 .. image:: /images/tau_mpi_context_event.png
    :align: center

-- Select Options -> Show Derived Metric Panel, choose the metrics and then the operator that you want and then click Apply.
-Then uncheck the Show Derived Metric
+- Select Options -> Show Derived Metric Panel, choose the metrics and then the operator that you want, then click Apply.
+Uncheck the Show Derived Metric.

 .. image:: /images/tau_mpi_derived_metric.png
    :align: center

-- Click on the new metric, PAPI_TOT_INS/PAPI_TOT_CYC to see the instructions per cycle (IPC) across the various routines
+- Click on the new metric, "PAPI_TOT_INS / PAPI_TOT_CYC" to see the instructions per cycle (IPC) across the various routines.

 .. image:: /images/tau_mpi_ipc.png
    :align: center